rainydio/wallet23/README.md

 $ lite-client -c "last" -c "saveaccountdata contract-data.boc <address>"
 ```

-Usage information is only printed when called without arguments:
+Beware that usage information is only printed when called without arguments.

 - [`msg-init.fif`] new wallet.
 - [`msg-simple-transfer.fif`] new simple transfer request.